csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

     Console.Write("This is my second message.");
     ```

 #.
-Build and run the program.
+Build and execute the program.
 Do you notice any change(s)?
 #.
 Insert another new line after the one you just created, and paste the following:

     ```
     Console.Write("This is my third message.");
     ```

 #.
-Build and run the program.
+Build and execute the program.
 Do you understand the difference between `WriteLine` and `Write`?
 #.
 Insert another new line after the one you just created, and paste the following:

     ```
     Console.Write("\t This is my fourth message.");
     ```

 #.
-Build and run the program.
+Build and execute the program.
 Do you understand what `\t` is doing?
 #.
 Insert another new line after the one you just created and paste the following:

     ```
     Console.Write("\n This \n is \n my fifth message.\n");
     ```

 #.
-Build and run the program.
+Build and execute the program.
 You should see something like this:

     ```text
     This is my first program.